Gordon Cummins: Execution

 Following his conviction, Cummins was held in a condemned cell at Wandsworth Prison, to await execution.
 He voiced no concern over his predicament, although he did lodge an appeal against his conviction.
 His appeal was rejected by the Lord Chief Justice in early June 1942.

-Gordon Cummins was executed by Albert Pierrepoint at Wandsworth Prison on 25 June 1942.
+Gordon Cummins was executed by Albert Pierrepoint at Wandsworth Prison at 8 a.m. on 25 June 1942.
 Contemporary news reports indicate Cummins was given a glass of brandy to calm his nerves.
 He then walked stoically to the scaffold, flanked by two warders, without offering any resistance.
 The entire execution process lasted less than two minutes.
-Cummins's execution was conducted during a German air raid upon London.
+Cummins's execution was conducted shortly before a German air raid upon London; his body was removed from the noose and placed upon a stretcher as air raid sirens warned of an impending strike upon the city.
 He is the only convicted murderer in British criminal history known to have been executed during an air raid.

 Cummins protested his innocence to the end.
-His wife and family were unwavering in their belief of his innocence, and visited him on a frequent basis until the day of his execution.
+His wife and family were unwavering in their belief of his innocence and visited him on a frequent basis until his death.
 Cummins's body was buried within the confines of the prison.

 Charges relating to the other three Blackout Killer murders remained on the file.
 Scotland Yard investigators later stated they strongly believed Cummins had murdered all four women, in addition to the two women murdered in October 1941 while he had been stationed in Colerne prior to his November 1941 posting to Cornwall.